Roosevelt Island’s Main Street problem may never be perfectly solvable, but it can get better. Meanwhile, we need to accept the facts.

 Why do the original Roosevelt Island housing complexes – Westview, Island House, Rivercross and Eastwood – defy the notion that they’re on an island?

-Founding father Edward Logue saw sweeping river views, but that waited until Southtown caught on.
+Founding designer Edward Logue envisioned sweeping river views, but that waited for decades until Southtown caught on.

 All four buildings shun the water and the skyline, crowding instead into a narrow, sun-deprived canyon.